AppGharage/Epay-Support/docs/home/README.md

 ## Epay Dashboard
 Make use of your dashboard very well.
 Your dashboard provides you with all information you need.
 You can;

-- You can view your wallet, total amount you have transferred and also all your income through epay
+- View your wallet, total amount you have transferred and also all your income through epay
 - Total number of payment pages you have
 - Total number of customers with all their details